-Shimla water crisis: Authorities crack whip on illegal connections
+Shimla water crisis: HC says no preferential treatments to VIPs; civic body snaps illegal connections

-As Shimla is reeling under severe water crisis for the past few days, the authorities came down heavily on illegal water collections in the water-parched town.
+A day after the Himachal Pradesh High Court pulled up the Shimla Municipal Corporation for failing to act against defaulter hotels, the water supply of 40 hotels in the hill town was disconnected on Friday.
+These hotels had not cleared their water dues but continued to draw water despite Shimla grappling with water woes.
+The court also made it clear that no preferential treatment regarding water supply would be given to VIPs, including the judges, ministers, bureaucrats, and MLAs

 Speaking to ANI, Shimla Deputy Commissioner Amit Kashyap said, “I received a couple of complaints regarding the illegal connections of water and they were correct.
 So, I have ordered the seizure of the same and have told the concerned people to take appropriate action against the culprits.”

 He also added that he will take stern action against this practice and was asked by the Chief Minister of Himachal Pradesh and the Chief Secretary itself to take stock of the situation.